Fox’s £11.7bn Sky bid set for Ofcom scrutiny amid public interest fears

 UK Culture Secretary Karen Bradley said she is ‘minded to’ bring in Ofcom to take a closer look at whether competition and broadcasting standards would be threatened by the highly contentious merger.

-After Rupert Murdoch’s Fox notified the European Commission of its plans to acquire the 61% off Sky it doesn’t get own, Bradley immediately addressed the issue of Ofcom intervention.
+After Rupert Murdoch’s Fox notified the European Commission of its plans to acquire the 61% of Sky it doesn’t yet own, Bradley immediately addressed the issue of Ofcom intervention.

 She wrote in a statement: “I have, today, written to the parties to inform them that I am ‘minded to’ issue a European intervention notice on the basis that I have concerns that there may be public interest considerations.”